Back to Garden & Landscape

 • Mulch the root area to help delay freezing of the soil in the fall and to retain soil moisture.

-This fact sheet discusses non-native trees and shrubs for mountain areas above 6,500 feet.
-For native trees and shrubs for Colorado landscapes please refer to fact sheets 7.421 and 7.422.
-For recommendations for lower altitudes, see fact sheets 7.418, Small Deciduous Trees; 7.419, Large Deciduous Trees; 7.414, Evergreen Shrubs; and 7.403, Evergreen Trees.
+This fact sheet discusses primarily non-native trees and shrubs for mountain areas above 6,500 feet.
+For native trees and shrubs for Colorado landscapes please refer to our other fact sheets.

 The dividing line for a wide variety of trees appears to be at or near 7,500 ft. in Colorado.
 Tables 1 and 2 include non-native trees and shrubs hardy for various elevations above 6,500 feet.